LeandroTheDev/leans_gen/README.md

 ### Tecnical Informations
 - LeansGEN does not support install on pre existing disks, LeansGEN will erase all data from the selected disk
 - UEFI and Legacy is supported
-- Desktop Environment: KDE Plasma 6, desktop version (The cleaneast without Bloatwares)
+- 3 Options to choose: Full Desktop: KDE Plasma 6 (IDE Only), Server: without IDE, Empty: Only bootloader
 - Sound driver: Pipewire
 - Boot manager: Grub, id: LeansGen
 - If you accept the goodies from device configurations don't forget to use ``mangohud gamemoderun <gamename>`` or in steam launch parameters ``mangohud gamemoderun %command%``, and also don't forget to configure the mangohud using the program ``Goverlay`` (For Gamers)